 The intent of this Code of Ethics (Code) is to provide guidance for people undertaking Agile coaching roles who are working with individuals, teams, and organisations to make sure they own the types of behaviours, advice, and approaches expected of them.

-Agile coaching is an evolving profession integrating a number of disciplines including one-to-one and systemic/team coaching, facilitating, teaching, and mentoring, all applied with an open and deliberate bias towards using Agile approaches to help address the client’s needs.
+Agile coaching is an evolving profession integrating a number of disciplines including one-to-one and systemic/team coaching, facilitating, teaching, and mentoring, all applied with an open and deliberate bias toward using Agile approaches to help address the client’s needs.

 Codes of Ethics do already exist for coaching, facilitation, and other disciplines included in the practice of Agile coaching.
-The intention of this Code is to provide an evolving single source of ethical guidance for Agile coaching across the broad range of constituent disciplines.
+The intention of this Code is to provide an evolving single source of ethical guidance for Agile coaching across a broad range of constituent disciplines.